Wormhole Time Machines and Multiple Histories: The wormhole time machine

 Let us now assume that both sides of the wormhole, positive $l$ and negative $l$, are not only in the same universe, but in fact in the exact same position, chosen without loss of generality to be the spatial origin.
 To convert the wormhole into a time machine, we simply assume that the origin of one region is shifted by 2 along the $t$ axis with respect to the origin of the other region.
 This then means that any object entering the wormhole in the future region, at time $t$, will exit it in the past region, at time $t-2$.

 There is a slight complication here, as the future and past wormholes are located on top of each other, so it is unclear if objects entering the spatial origin are supposed to be sent 2 time units to the past or to the future.
 However, we can simply assume that incoming objects always start at positive $l$, and that negative $l$ is in the past, so that objects are always sent to the past.
-The temporary wormhole (see below) provides a different solution -- and perhaps a more satisfying one -- to this issue.

 The last property we need to define is the relative spatial orientation of the two regions, that is, how the direction of the object entering the wormhole in the future is related to that of the object exiting the wormhole in the past.
-Recall from Section \ref{subsec:The-original-toy} that in the TDP space, we had to twist the particle as it went through the time machine, so that when it comes out it goes back the way it came from, and is thus guaranteed to collide with itself and create a paradox.
+Recall from section \ref{subsec:The-original-toy} that in the TDP space, we had to twist the particle as it went through the time machine, so that when it comes out it goes back the way it came from, and is thus guaranteed to collide with itself and create a paradox.

 To reproduce this behavior in the wormhole model, we simply place the two mouths of the wormhole such that they both have the same orientation.
 Both the positive $l$ values and the negative $l$ values are now mapped to the same spatial coordinate patch (rather than two separate coordinate patches, as we assumed before), except shifted in time by 2 units.